-Our goal is that the students will not only gain an understanding of their ability to impact their community and make a recognizable difference, but also of their responsibility to use their gifts and talents to contribute to a more just world.
+The goal of Service Learning is that students will not only gain an understanding of their ability to impact their community and make a recognizable difference, but also of their responsibility to use their gifts and talents to contribute to a more just world.
 We encourage students to reflect on how they respond to the needs of others, the impact this has on thought, and the subsequent action needed to change existing conditions.